Emma Frost: Prelude to Deadpool Corps

 An alternate version of Emma Frost appears in the Prelude to Deadpool Corps series.
-Deadpool visits a world where Emma Frost runs an orphanage for girls that includes child versions of Jean Grey and Rogue.
-Here she is pursued romantically by this world's Professor Xavier, who runs an orphanage for troubled kids.
-During a dance hosted by the two orphanages, Xavier tries but fails to win Emma's affection.
+This version is the head of an orphanage for girls and is pursued romantically by Professor X, who runs an orphanage for troubled children.
+During a dance hosted by both facilities, Xavier tries but fails to win Frost's affection.

 Ruins

 An alternate version of Emma Frost appears in Ruins.
-She is the high priestess/manageress of the Church of the Next Generation, where she legally adopts the children of her followers and has them undergo surgery to unlock their "psychic abilities."
+This version is the high priestess/manageress of the Church of the Next Generation, where she legally adopts the children of her followers and has them undergo surgery to unlock their "psychic abilities."